 Customize your self-care routine to fit YOU.
 Below I’m sharing witchy elements to self-care and at the end, I’ll share a summarized example of my witchy self-care routine.

 Probably the most transformational witchy element of my self-care routine is following the energy of the moon every month.

-This means I usually have four self-care rituals each month, and every morning I fill out a morning worksheet that’s tailored to the current energy of the moon.
+This means I usually have four self-care rituals each month around the 4 main moon phases, and every morning I fill out a morning worksheet from the moon ritual bundle (it’s $11 off right now, use code magic11) that’s tailored to the current energy of the moon.